metrodroid/metrodroid/README.md

 ## Supported Phones

-Metrodroid requires an NFC Android phone running 4.1 or later.
+Metrodroid requires an Android phone running 4.1 or later, with NFC support.

 Some devices do not support MIFARE Classic.
 MIFARE Classic is not an NFC-compliant card format, so can only be read with phones with NXP chipsets.